wayju/wtassignment/README.md

 #### Docker Compose

 Docker compose is provided for development.
-The compose file will mount the project folder and run `npx tsc --watch` to watch for changes.
+The compose file will mount the project src and samples directory and run `npx tsc --watch` to watch for changes.
 Sample files are included for testing.

 1. `cd` to the project directory
 2. `docker compose -f docker-compose.dev.yml up`